 Effective Design Information Architecture (IA) for your Enterprise Content Management (ECM) solution is especially challenging when content needs to be created and consumed in several different ways.
-Two potential approaches to information architecture design are structure driven and search driven.
+Two potential approaches to information architecture design are structure driven and search-driven.
 Within following paragraphs, we will discover the pros and cons of each approach.
 We will also see how both approaches can be used to design IA, which will adapt to changing business requirements over a period of time.

-Structure Driven IA Effective Design
+Structure-Driven IA Effective Design

 By structure, I am referring to sites/sub sites, libraries and their hierarchy.
-It may be inspired by business departments, locations or timeline.
+It may be inspired by business departments, locations, or timelines.
 Typically, any proposed structure will have biases towards a specific type of use case.
 Secondly, there is a limit on how you can balance the needs of content creation and consumption.
 Over a period of time, this may change how the content is being used.
 It is not a question of right or wrong but instead looks at how aligned the structure is with the requirements at hand.

 - Practical for implementing security.